Contact Us for a Free Consultation (213) 542-0979

 The new Los Angeles District Attorney announced anyone arrested for for a non-violent crime will be released without cash bail.

-So, a lot of them, in the past, have been using all of their money to get out, but then don't have money to hire a lawyer to defend themselves.
+So, many of them have used all of their money to get out in the past but then don't have money to hire a lawyer to defend themselves.

-So, now hopefully, this will assist defendants to be able to hire an attorney so they can defend their cases and they are able to be out with their families, working, doing other productive things.
+So, hopefully, this will assist defendants in hiring an attorney so they can defend their cases and be able to spend time with their families, work, and do other productive things.

-How the judges will react to this new policy is sill unclear.
+How the judges will react to this new policy is still unclear.
 In other words, technically, the judge controls what the bail is going to be set at.
-My thinking, having done this now for 27 years, is that judges are going to get together.
+Having done this for 27 years, I think judges are going to get together.

-The judicial council will meet and discuss the new policies that are going on and they're going to come up with their own policies on how they're going to deal with bail issues in Los Angeles county.
+The judicial council will meet and discuss the new policies, and they will develop their own policies on how to deal with bail issues in Los Angeles County.

-They will decide whether or not they're going to go along with what the prosecutors appear to be moving towards.
-Usually, when it comes to bail in Los Angeles county, judges will listen to what the prosecutors have to say.
+They will decide whether or not to follow the prosecutors' apparent direction.
+Usually, when it comes to bail in Los Angeles County, judges listen to what the prosecutors say.

 There are judges who will go along with that.
-But now if the prosecutors are seeking zero bail, certainly no defense attorney is going to argue against that, so that will put the judges in a difficult position.
+But now, if the prosecutors are seeking zero bail, certainly no defense attorney is going to argue against that, which will put the judges in a difficult position.

-They would have to, on their own, decide that bail is going to be set, regardless of what the prosecutors and defense attorneys say.
+They would have to decide on their own whether to set bail, regardless of what the prosecutors and defense attorneys say.

-This is a bit problematic because usually the prosecutors who are tasked to represent the people of the State of California, have the information related to the case that a judge doesn't have.
+This is a bit problematic because usually, the prosecutors who are tasked with representing the people of the State of California have information related to the case that a judge doesn't have.

-So, judges will be blindly setting bail without really taking into account what prosecutors and defense attorneys say if, in fact, they make their own policies regarding bail.
+So, if, in fact, judges make their policies regarding bail, they will unthinkingly set bail without really taking into account what prosecutors and defense attorneys say.

 Bail Schedule in Los Angeles